Skip to content

 Advantages and disadvantages of shared ownership

-Shared ownership has clear benefits for buyers who are priced out of the open market, but it also comes with limitations that are worth understanding before you commit.
-The scheme is not the right fit for everyone, and it is important to weigh the pros and cons carefully.
+Shared ownership genuinely helps buyers who are priced out of the open market, but it has limits worth understanding before you commit.
+It does not suit everyone, so weigh the pros and cons carefully.

 Shared ownership: pros vs cons